oanda/apidocs/sections/orders.md

 #### Response

     {
       "id" : 43211,                        // The ID of the Order
-      "units" : 5,                // The number of units in the Order "direction" : "long",       // The direction of the Order "instrument" : "EUR_USD",   // The symbol of the instrument of the Order "time" : 1234567890,        // The time of the Order (seconds since Unix epoch) "price" : 1.45123,          // The price the Order was executed at "expiry" : 1352939000,
-      "takeProfit" : 1.7,         // The take-profit associated with the Order, if any "stopLoss" : 1.4,           // The stop-loss associated with the Order, if any "trailingStop" : 10,         // The trailing stop associated with the Order, if any "highLimit" : 0,
+      "units" : 5,                         // The number of units in the Order "direction" : "long",                // The direction of the Order "instrument" : "EUR_USD",            // The symbol of the instrument of the Order "time" : "2013-01-01T00:00:00Z",     // The time of the Order (in RFC3339 format) "price" : 1.45123,                   // The price the Order was executed at "expiry" : "2013-02-01T00:00:00Z",   // The time the Order expires (in RFC3339 format) "takeProfit" : 1.7,                  // The take-profit associated with the Order, if any "stopLoss" : 1.4,                    // The stop-loss associated with the Order, if any "trailingStop" : 10,                 // The trailing stop associated with the Order, if any "highLimit" : 0,
       "lowLimit" : 0,
       "ocaGroupId" : 0